punakha-suspension-bridge-the-complete-2024-guide-

 It's one of those places to visit in Punakha that you simply have to see.
 Takes five minutes to walk across if you walk at an ordinary pace, but everybody halts halfway to look and take pictures.

 The river is minuscule from where you will see it.
 You can see miles in all directions.
 Mountains as far as the eye can see.
-If you want to check this place out along with other spots around Bhutan, our Bhutan Tour Packages will sort everything out for you.
+If you want to check this place out along with other spots around Bhutan, WanderOn's Bhutan Tour Packages will sort everything out for you.
 Way easier than trying to figure it all out yourself.

 Punakha Suspension Bridge History